 “Machines are not allowed on Eleutheria”, he replied.

-“Really?
+“Indeed!
 What do you mean by machine?
 Do you mean any machine?
-My right eye is artificial.”
+My right eye is artificial.
+Is it an excluded machine.”

 “The machinery in your eye will not work on the planet.
-But there is no need to worry about that.
-I expect that you will perceive far more than you sense.”
+But there is no need for you to worry.
+I expect that you will perceive far more than you sense once you land.”

-I normally practice discretion during first encounters but his cryptic, mystical words compelled me to press him about his beliefs.
+I have been trained to practice discretion during first encounters but the Sadhu’s cryptic, mystical words compelled me to press him about his beliefs.
 “Am I that different from my spaceship?”, I asked.
 “Aren’t I just an organic machine? ”

 “There is a difference: you are divine”, he blandly replied.

 His response took me aback.
-“I had to ask permission for you to visit because you are very dangerous to Eleutheria” he said.
+“I had to ask permission for you to visit because your soul is dangerous,” he said.

 “Why are you letting me visit at all?”